My textile background

 I have huge respect for the traditional textile techniques of small ethnic communities.
 Workshops with artisan craftsmen and textile artists in Japan have given me a tiny insight into age-old techniques that take many years to perfect.
 Although these techniques do not translate readily into my own work I do find myself influenced by Japanese aesthetics.

-I am a member of Birmingham Embroiderers' Guild and the exhibiting group Eclectica.
+I am a member of Birmingham Embroidery and Textile Art and the exhibiting group Eclectica.

 Mixed media is an ongoing journey of experimentation and discovery, with the freedom to explore the broadest range of techniques and materials.
 Digital photography, printing, applique, layering and collage, dyeing, burning, melting, rusting, discharge, resist techniques and stitch can all change the surface of undyed cloth and my work is constantly evolving.